arangodb/arangodb-docker/README.md

 unix> docker run -p 8529:8529 -d arangodb/arangodb
 ```

-ArangoDB listen on port 8529 for request and the image includes
+ArangoDB listens on port 8529 for requests and the image includes
-`EXPOST 8529`.
+`EXPOSE 8529`.
 The `-p 8529:8529` exposes this port on the host.

 ### Command line options